canjs/can-view-model/can-view-model.md

 var vm = canViewModel(element);
 ```

 The other signatures provide the ability to get and set properties on the ViewModel.
-For example, this sets the "foo" property on a component's viewModel:
+For example, this sets the `foo` property on a component’s viewModel:

 ```js
 var canViewModel = require("can-view-model");